jasper-software/xv/README.md

 Many changes/improvements have been made on top of the original code.
 Some of these changes/improvements include (but are not limited to):

+  - merging numerous patches from the Fedora Linux RPM for the XV software on RPM Fusion;

-  - adding support for CMake-based builds
+  - adding support for CMake-based builds; and

   - adding a continuous integration (CI) workflow based on GitHub Actions, which builds xv using a combination of platforms/compilers